Motion of the heavy symmetric top when magnitudes of conserved angular momenta are different

-The necessary condition for regular precession can be considered as the equivalence of $E'$ and $U_{eff_{min}}$.
+The necessary condition for the regular precession can be considered as the equivalence of $E'$ and $U_{eff_{min}}$ when $|b|\ne|a|$.
 If $E'>U_{eff_{min}}$, there can be various types of motion.
 We have seen that there are three possible motions when $|a|>|b|$ and $E'>U_{eff_{min}}$: motion with cusps ($E'=Mglb/a$), wavy precession ($E'<Mglb/a$) and looping motion ($E'>Mglb/a$).
+These three different types of motion are always possible since $Mglb/a$ is always greater than the minimum of $U_{eff}$ \cite{Tanriverdi_ueff}.
 When $|b|>|a|$, sign change of $\dot \phi$ is not possible and a small change in $E'$ does not result in a distinguishable change in shapes for the locus similar to cases satisfying $|a|>|b|$.
-Though the difference in shapes for the locus is less, besides regular precession, we studied two different cases when $|b|>|a|$ to be able to mention different possibilities.
+Though the difference in shapes for the locus is less, besides the regular precession, we studied two different cases when $|b|>|a|$ to be able to mention different possibilities.
+And, numerical solutions have shown that one nutation period is longer than one precession period when $|b|>|a|$ differently from $|a|>|b|$ cases.
 Another interesting change is seen when $Mgl<0$, and we have seen that usage of employed constants can also be used to determine inverted motions.